grgbr/stroll/sphinx/api.rst

      duplicates;
    * not |stable| but |in-place| ;
-   * exhibits worse performance than standard `Quick sort`_ for inputs containing small to moderate number of duplicates ;
+   * exhibits worse performance than standard `Quick sort`_ for inputs containing moderate to high number of distinct key values ;
    * refer to `Sorting arrays`_ for more informations related to algorithm selection.